 Some expats choose to have private health insurance for more extensive coverage.
-There are plenty of private healthcare providers to choose from with Sanitas being the biggest one.
+There are plenty of private healthcare providers to choose from, with Sanitas being the biggest.

 Staying in Spain for more than 183 days in a calendar year means becoming a tax resident of the country.

 It doesn’t matter if you occasionally leave Spain during the year.
 If all the days you spend in the country sum up to 183 and over, you are still liable to pay taxes in Spain.

 Taxes in Spain, in general, are challenging to understand.
 The Spanish government frequently changes tax regulations, so it’s wise to get professional help and advice if your circumstances are more complex.